ocaspary/Calculator-gpt-pilot/README.md

 This application has been created by GPT Pilot (extension VS Code) from the sentence :
 Create a calculator to run on Windows that can do main 4 math functions.
 Youtube reference : https://www.youtube.com/watch?v=W0hIyM8YuKs.
 The only difficulty was to arrange the buttons of the graphic application...
+Cost GPT-4 : around 2 $.